microsoft/AttackSurfaceAnalyzer/README.md

 Platform specific binaries for Attack Surface Analyzer are distributed via our GitHub [releases](https://github.com/Microsoft/AttackSurfaceAnalyzer/releases/latest) page.

+## Documentation

+Documentation is available on the [Wiki](https://github.com/Microsoft/AttackSurfaceAnalyzer/wiki/).

+Documentation for the [API](https://microsoft.github.io/AttackSurfaceAnalyzer/api/) is available on GitHub Pages.

 ## New Features in 2.2

 - Expanded analysis engine allowing users to define arbitrary boolean expressions across clauses and access sub properties of objects.
 See [Authoring Rules](https://github.com/microsoft/AttackSurfaceAnalyzer/wiki/Authoring-Analysis-Rules) on the wiki for more information on creating rules.